pudly/schmopera-hugo/content/articles/talking-with-singers-elizabeth-deshong.md

 date = "2014-10-20T09:00:00-04:00"
 lastmod = "2015-04-14T13:52:00-04:00"
 publishDate = "2014-10-20T09:00:00-04:00"
-short_description = "American mezzo-soprano Elizabeth DeShong is currently in Toronto, singing a whopping twelve performances of Suzuki in the COC's Madama Butterfly.
-I asked her about singing, about listening onstage, and roles she'd love to sing." slug = "talking-with-singers-elizabeth-deshong" title = "Talking with singers: Elizabeth DeShong"
+short_description = "American mezzo-soprano Elizabeth DeShong is currently in Toronto, singing a whopping twelve performances of Suzuki in the COC&#039;s Madama Butterfly.
+I asked her about singing, about listening onstage, and roles she&#039;d love to sing." slug = "talking-with-singers-elizabeth-deshong" title = "Talking with singers: Elizabeth DeShong"
 +++